-The Smiling Mind Healthcare Worker Program is a new app to support the mental health and wellbeing of healthcare workers.
+Smiling Mind is an app to support mental health and wellbeing.

 Head to Health: If you’re trying to improve your own mental health, or support somebody else with mental health issues, Head to Health provides links to trusted Australian online and phone supports, resources and treatment options.